jdiaz-dev/athvio-nutrition-backend/doc/anticancer/anticancer-foods.md

 # Honey
 1. Rich in Polyphenols and Flavonoids:
-Honey contains compounds like quercetin, kaempferol, chrysin, and galangin — all known for their antioxidant and anti-inflammatory effects.
+Honey contains compounds like quercetin, kaemp  rol, chrysin, and galangin — all known for their antioxidant and anti-inflammatory effects.
 These compounds can:
 - Inhibit tumor cell proliferation
 - Induce apoptosis